appserver-io/routlt/README.md

 ### Using Annotations

 You have two annotations, namely `@Path` and `@Action` to configure the routing of your application.
-These annotations gives you the possiblity to map the `Path Info` of a request to a method in a action class.
+These annotations give you the possibility to map the `Path Info` of a request to a method in an action class.
 This mechanism is adopted by many of the available frameworks.
 The `Path Info` segments will be separated by a slash.
 The first segment has to map to the value of the `@Path` annotations `name` attribute, the second to one of the `@Action` annotations of one of methods.

-For example, assuming want to dispatch the URL `http://127.0.0.1:9080/myapp/index.do/index/login`, you need the implementation of an action class that looks like this.
+For example, assuming you want to dispatch the URL `http://127.0.0.1:9080/myapp/index.do/index/login`, you need the implementation of an action class that looks like this.

 ```php